Nabil-Lahssini/web-app-callback-cats/README.md

 Users such as students will be be able to login via the EhB login system.

 Allergies, price and amount of the product are filled in by the school restaurant employee.
-Promotions are rewarded to certain products/meals and are chosen by the restaurant and are visible on the menu.

 # Threat model